kylefmohr/pysky/README.md

 Pysky was developed with Python 3.13.0 on Ubuntu 24.04.1 but also tested on Windows 11/Python 3.10.4.

 How well the media features work on Linux may depend on how Python was built/installed and/or what underlying OS packages are installed.
 The video features depend on ffmpeg being present.
-Handling uncommon media formats or edge cases are likely outside the scope of this project.

-As mentioned, the service auth functionality is enabled on only 2 endpoints.

 Detection of video stream types that are compatible with Bluesky is based on my obvservation and testing rather than any documentation I could find.

+Feel free to create issues here or ping me on Discord, I'm in the [Bluesky API Discord](https://discord.gg/3srmDsHSZJ), @ feder001.